TatianaSnisarenko/goit-pythonweb-hw-10/README.md

 from alembic import context

-from database.models import Base from conf.config import config as app_config
+from src.database.models import Base from src.conf.config import config as app_config
 ```

 Find the following line in `env.py`: